-In many instances, third-party entities-i.e., organizations and companies other than the shopping websites themselves-were often responsible for creating and presenting dark patterns on behalf of the shopping websites.
-We observed this frequently to be the case for one dark pattern in particular: Social Proof Activity Notifications (Section 5.4).
-In this section, we shed light on this ecosystem of third parties, using the list of websites that displayed Activity Notifications as our starting point.
+In many instances, third-party entities-i.e., organizations and companies other than the shopping websites themselves-were responsible for creating and presenting dark patterns on behalf of the shopping websites.
+We observed this frequently to be the case for one dark pattern in particular: Social Proof Activity Notifications (Section 5.1.4).
+In this section, we shed light on the ecosystem of third parties that enable Social Proof Activity Notifications, using our starting point as the list of websites in our data set that displayed such Activity Notifications.

-6.1 Detecting Third-party Entities

-In order to detect third-party entities, we had to uncover scripts that were served from third-party domains and were responsible for creating Social Proof Activity Messages.
+5.2.1 Detecting Third-party Entities.
+In order to detect third-party entities, it is sufficient to uncover scripts that are served from third-party domains and are responsible for creating Social Proof Activity Messages.
 However, automatically attributing certain interface elements and page modifications to third-party scripts constitutes a more challenging task because modern browsers do not expose any means to attribute DOM changes (e.g. displaying a popup dialog) to particular scripts.
 Further, web pages may be modified by several different first and third-party scripts in the same visit, making attribution trickier.

 To overcome this challenge, we employed a combination of automated and manual analyses.
 We used the following observation: when a third-party entity displays an Activity Notification on a shopping website, its content should be included in the HTTP response received from this third party's servers on that website.
 For example, if the notification states "Jane from Washington, DC just purchased this product", looking up the customer name and location-in this case "Jane" and "Washington, DC"-in the HAR file for that website should reveal the end point of the server that issued the notification.
-Thus for all notifications of this kind, we extracted the name and location pairs from the content, searched the HAR files for these pairs, and where successful, recorded the HTTP endpoints corresponding to the third-parties.
+Thus, for all notifications of this kind, we extracted the name and location pairs from the content, searched the HAR files for these pairs; where successful, we recorded the HTTP endpoints corresponding to the third-parties.
 We then manually verified these endpoints and determined the responsible entities by using the WHOIS database, visiting the script domains and using search engines to uncover the company identities and websites.